+After optimal functionalization, polysaccharides are also employed as surgical biomaterials such as bioadhesives, wound healing materials, and anticlotting materials.
+Enzymes such as hydrolases, lyases, and phosphorolases can all cleave glyosidic bonds; hence polysaccharides can be destroyed enzymatically.
+Chemical degradation provides fascinating options as well as the ability to control the rate of breakdown.
 The numerous hydroxyl groups in polysaccharide main chains are usually the targets of functionalization.
 When hydroxyl groups are oxidised, carbonyl or carboxyl groups are introduced into polysaccharides.
 Various oxidants attack hydroxyl groups at the C2, C3, and C6 locations in pyranosides, for example.
 To create aldaric acid compounds, full oxidation was carried out using strong acids such as nitric acid.
-On the other hand, mild oxidants such nitrogen dioxide, the stable nitroxyl radical 2,2,6,6-tetramethylpiperidine-1-oxyl (TEMPO), periodates, and hypochlorite have been used to try selective oxidation.
+On the other hand, mild oxidants such nitrogen dioxide, the stable nitroxyl radical 2,2,6,6 Tetramethylpiperidine-1-Oxyl (TEMPO), periodates, and hypochlorite has been used to try selective oxidation.
 The hydroxyl groups at the C6 position can be selectively oxidised with nitrogen dioxide to produce 6-carboxy cellulose or 6-carboxy starch from cellulose or starch, respectively.
 6-Carboxy cellulose is used in the medical field as a hemostat.
-Because polysaccharides feature multiple 1,2-diol moieties in their major chains, this reaction has been used to the high reactivity of the added aldehyde groups.
-This reaction has been widely exploited to create adaptable building blocks for the manufacture of functional materials in biomedical applications, such as hydrogel formation and drug conjugation.
+One of the most promising strategies for the generation of polyuronic acids is TEMPO mediated oxidation, which was recently reported.
+The advantages of TEMPO-mediated oxidation include a rapid reaction rate, good selectivity, and minimal molecular degradation; nevertheless, the use of halide-based chemicals has certain downsides, including high cost and environmental effect.